nmusatti/nxpy/docs/releasing.rst

   + ``README.rst``
   + ``setup.py``

 * Commit to ``master`` any remaining change and push upstream.
-This should trigger Travis tests against all the supported Python versions.
+This should trigger GitHub Actions tests against all the supported Python versions.
 * Bump the library version number according to semantic versioning: increment the minor version element if the new release includes API breaking changes, the increment version element otherwise.
   Add ``rc1`` to the release number to mark the fact that this is a release candidate.